In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 11. What is Razor Pages?

 Razor pages are the next evolution of traditional ASP.Net WebForms.
 The file extension of razor pages is .cshtml ASP.Net Core Razor Page is very similar to ASP.NET MVC’s view pages.
-It has a similarity in syntax and functionality as MVC.
-The major difference is that in an MVC application model and controller code is included or bonded with View pages.
+It has a similarity in syntax and functionality to MVC.
+The major difference is that in an MVC application model, controller code is included or bonded with View pages.
 Razor Pages vs MVC in .Net Core

-12. How to define Database connection string in ASP.Net Core?
+12. How to define a Database connection string in ASP.Net Core?

 {